Passenger drone: Notable companies

-Future Use of Passenger Drones
+Future use

-Potential Benefits
+Potential benefits

 Passenger drones can greatly reduce the time for travel.
 As passenger drones flight paths are not restricted by conventional roads, the travel distance is shortened.
-Current ventures such as Joby Aviation, aftering acquiring Uber Air, plan to take advantage of this technology in the form of air taxis.
+Current ventures such as Joby Aviation, after acquiring Uber Air, plan to take advantage of this technology in the form of air taxis.
 Other potential benefits include the use of passenger drones by emergency services such as search and rescue missions and the delivery of life saving goods.
 Companies like Ehang have already begun using passenger drones as emergency vehicles as a response to the potential river collapses during the flood season in China.

 Concerns

 Passenger and air traffic safety remains at the forefront of concerns.
 Regulations for air traffic centered around passenger drones are still underway and would continue to develop with increasing use cases for passenger drones.
 Remote security threats on commercial drones such as Man-In-The-Middle (MITM) attack have also exposed the vulnerabilities in current drone systems.
 Among American adults, 54 percent say that they would feel unsafe flying inside a passenger drone.
 Passenger drones can be very noisy; a single passenger drone such as Joby Aviation’s all-electric vertical take-off and landing (“eVTOL”) aircraft has an estimated noise production of 70 decibels (dB), a noise level equating to “loud traffic”.